Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 -DPYTHON_EXECUTABLE=`<the path to the python3.x interpreter>`

+-DTRY_NEWER_FINDPYTHON3=(0|1) Defaults to 0.
+If you use cmake 3.18 or higher you may want to take advantage of its newer FindPython3 module.
+If so, the above directives used to define specific versions of Python3 are as follows:

+-DPython3_LIBRARIES=`<the path to the python3.x shared library>`

+-DPython3_INCLUDE_DIRS=`<the path to the directory where python3.x's header files can be found>`

+-DPython3_EXECUTABLE=`<the path to the python3.x interpreter>`

 -DBUILD_PATCHED_LIBXML2=(0|1) Some newer versions of libxml2 have a bug that causes QtWebKit to render html entities twice.
 Adding -DBUILD_PATCHED_LIBXML2=1 to the cmake command will clone the libxml2 git repo, checkout a specific commit, patch the source, build it and install it alongside Sigil (does not affect the system version of libxml2).
 Requires git, libtool, autoconf and automake packages to be installed (as well as a working internet connection).
 Cmake should notify of any missing programs needed.
 The default is to NOT build the patched version of libxml2 (-DBUILD_PATCHED_LIBXML2=0).

 ### Environment Variables